KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 We moved it there to let anyone contribute to the specification or ask questions.

-Please update your bookmarks as this page will eventually disappear.
+Please update your bookmarks as this page will disappear eventually.